 - They can warm up the air in the room in winter.

 - They have low energy efficiency because of the heating element;

 - They boil water, thus, increasing the potential risk of burns;

 - They should be cleaned regularly in order to avoid mold and bacteria formation inside the humidifier;

 Actually, both cool and warm mist humidifiers are designed to increase the level of moisture in the air, and they do this job equally well.
 As we have mentioned earlier, the main difference between the two lies in the principle of their operation - steam vaporizers boil water and then spread steam, while cool mist humidifiers disperse cold water with a fan.
 The result, however, will be the same and the dry air will be moisturized.
 If you aren't particularly interested in other functionality, you can safely opt for any type.

-On the other hand, warm-mist humidifiers are not suitable for people who can’t breathe freely in a steamy room or sauna.
+On the other hand, warm moisture humidifiers are not suitable for people who can’t breathe freely in a steamy room or sauna.
 Plus, if you leave a steam vaporizer working for quite a long time, the air in the room may become a bit stuffy.
 One more disadvantage to steam vaporizers is that they are not recommended for use in nurseries.
-As they produce hot steam, there's always a risk that children may accidentally touch it and get burnt.
+As they involve boiling water, there's always a risk that children may accidentally touch it and get burnt.

-The best humidifiers for kids are those that use cool mist.
-There are many reasons for that beside the obvious one.
+So, the best humidifiers for kids are those that use cool mist.
+There are many reasons for that besides the obvious one.
 Cool mist humidifiers use filtration systems that capture allergens and bacteria from the air.
 Breathing cool mist is also easier.
 Compared to hot mist humidifiers, cold mist humidifiers cover larger areas and can be used all year round with no loss in efficiency.